jmadinlab/traits/public/bulk_import.md

 *[Top](#)*

 ### Measurement-level data

+    [FIX] Columns 7 to 16 are associated with measurement-level data.
+All measurements corresponding to the same observation should have exactly the same observation-level data.  trait_id or trait_name is the unique ID (integer) or name of the coral trait, species-level characteristic or contextual “trait” that was measured. standard_id is the unique ID of the standard (measurement unit) that was used to measure the trait. methodology_id is the unique ID of the methodology used to measure the trait. value is the actual measured value (number, text, true/false, etc.).
+If the value is an option of a categorical trait (e.g., growth form), then the value must exactly match the value options for the trait (e.g., massive).
+If the value option does not exist for a trait, it must first be added by editing the trait. value_type describes the type of value.
+Current options are: raw_value for a direct measurement, mean if the value represents the mean of more than one value, median if the value represents the median of more than one value, maximum if the value represents the maximum of more than one value, minimum if the value represents the minimum of more than one value, model_derived if the value is derived from a model, expert_opinion if the actual value has not been measured directly, but an expert feels confident of the value, perhaps based on phylogenetic relatedness or an indirect observation, group_opinion if the actual value has not been measured directly, but a group of experts feel confident of the value. precision is the level of variation associated with the value if it is made up from more than one measurement (e.g., mean). precision_type is the kind of variation that the precision estimate (above) corresponds with.
+Current options are standard_error, standard_deviation, 95_ci and range. precision_upper is used to capture the maximum (upper) value if range is used (above). replicates is the number of measurement (replicates) that were used to calculate the value.
+Leave this field blank if equal to one (e.g., a raw_value). notes is an optional field for reporting useful information about how the measurement was made.

 `trait_id` is the unique ID (integer) of the coral trait, species-level characteristic or contextual "trait" that was measured.
 IDs occur in grey to the left of [traits](/traits) or at the top of a given trait's observations page.